FatulM/shamsi_date/README.md

 Jalali g2j2 = Jalali.fromGregorian(g);
 ```

-You can also convert [DateTime][] object directly to Jalali or Gregorian date by using:
+You can convert [DateTime][] objects directly to Jalali or Gregorian dates by using `fromDateTime(dateTime)` static methods.
 And convert Jalali and Gregorian to DateTime by using `toDateTime()` method.
 And you can get Jalali and Gregorian dates for now by using `now()` factory.

 ```dart
 // convert from DateTime